gmneves/bash_scripts/README.md

-# bash_scripts
+# My Bash scripts
-My Bash Script creations
+Here is some of my Bash script creations